Start an Application

 Please click here for a video about our two-year Technical Theatre Conservatory.

-PCPA has worked with the state of California and with private donors to keep our tuition low, so our graduates can immediately go to work as professional actors and technicians without being burdened by student loan debt.
+PCPA has worked with the state of California, Allan Hancock College, and with private donors to make the first year tuition free and the second year tuition very affordable, so our graduates can immediately go to work as professional actors and technicians without being burdened by student loan debt.